What tips can you provide to help get my house winterized?

-We offer the very popular First Alert 9120B that can connect with up to twelve other alarms when wired together.
+We offer the very popular First Alert 9120B that can connect with up to twelve other smoke alarms when wired together.

-If you don’t desire the expense and hassle of running wire to all the alarms, we also sell a wireless system.
+If you don’t desire the expense and hassle of running wire to all the smoke alarms, we also sell a wireless system.
 The base unit (First Alert SA520B) is hard wired, while up to 12 (First Alert SA511B) wireless units just require a battery to connect to the base and provide whole house protection.

-These alarms feature a "Spread Spectrum Horn Tone" which produces a lower and varying frequency making it easier for the elderly with normal aged related hearing loss to hear the horn.
+These smoke alarms feature a "Spread Spectrum Horn Tone" which produces a lower and varying frequency making it easier for the elderly with normal aged related hearing loss to hear the horn.
 They also have a voice alarm with programmable locations.

 We also offer the battery powered First Alert FG250B, which is the professional standard for smoke alarms.
 It can not be interconnected, but also does not require any hardwiring.
 It has advanced sensor technology and a hinged cover design that offers fast and easy installation and battery replacement.